adrianN/adrianN.github.io/markdown/index.markdown

 * [Tool for compiling single chapters in LaTeX documents.](https://github.com/adrianN/latex-compile-chapter)
 * [Tool for mail-merge tasks with LaTeX](https://github.com/adrianN/latex-mailmerge)

-The least useful thing is a [fish simulation](http://www.mpi-inf.mpg.de/~aneumann/Fische/).
+The least useful thing is a [fish simulation](http://www.mpi-inf.mpg.de/~aneumann/Fische/) that by now has fallen prey to improved security standards in browsers.
+Back in the day you could just run Java applets...

 More can be found on my [Github page](https://github.com/adrianN?tab=repositories)